oleg-putseiko/eslint-plugin-import-fsd/README.md

 ### aliases

-Defines import path aliases.
+Tells the plugin which aliases are used in your project.

-A path associated with an alias can be absolute or relative to the root directory specified using option [`rootDir`](#rootdir).
+A path associated with an alias can be absolute or relative to the root directory specified using option `rootDir`.
 Other values will be ignored.

 An alias pattern can contain a `*` wildcard that matches any string.
 If it's present, the matching part will be substituted into the path associated with the alias.

-This option will not make aliases work, it tells the plugin which aliases are used in your project.
+If an import path matches multiple aliases, the first match will be applied.

 ```js
 /* eslint.config.js */